-Important note: You're entitled to receive a provider directory automatically, without charge.
+Note: You're entitled to receive a provider directory automatically, without charge.

-For the most current information on network physicians and network hospitals in Alaska and Washington, refer to our website at premera.com or contact Customer Service.
+For the most current information on network physicians and network hospitals in Alaska and Washington, refer to our website at premera.com or contact customer service.
 If you're outside Alaska and Washington or in Clark County, Washington, call 1-800-810-BLUE (2583).